We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 You can read our comprehensive reviews of Calibrate and Ro Health to learn more.

-Weight loss drugs may not be recommended for people with eating disorders (EDs), even if they are at higher body weights, as there is a risk of misuse of prescription or over-the-counter diet drugs (
+Weight loss drugs may not be recommended for people with eating disorders (EDs), even if they are at higher body weights, as there is a risk of misuse of prescription or OTC diet drugs (

 Studies also suggest that people at higher body weights are disproportionately likely to experience disordered eating and eating disorder symptoms (